TOUR TO THE BACHFEST LEIPZIG

 DAY 1: INDIVIDUAL ARRIVAL AND EISENACH

-DAY 2, EISENACH – GOTHA – OHRDRUF, 60 KM
+DAY 2, EISENACH – OHRDRUF, 60 KM

-DAY 3, OHRDRUF – ARNSTADT, 25 KM
+DAY 4, OHRDRUF – ARNSTADT, 25 KM

-DAY 4, ARNSTADT – DORNHEIM – ERFURT – WEIMAR, 52 KM
+DAY 5, ARNSTADT – DORNHEIM – ERFURT – WEIMAR, 52 KM

-DAY 5, WEIMAR – BAD KÖSEN, 50 KM
+DAY 6, WEIMAR – BAD KÖSEN, 50 KM

-DAY 6, BAD KÖSEN – NAUMBURG – WEIßENFELS, 26 KM
+DAY 7, BAD KÖSEN – NAUMBURG – WEIßENFELS, 26 KM

 Further on our way, the route leads us along the lower vineyards of Saale/Unstrut until we arrive in Naumburg.
 We visit St. Wenzel with the famous Hildebrandt organ.
-After lunch we cycle to Weißenfels to a guided tour of the chapel of Neu-Augustusburg Castle.
+After lunch we cycle to Weißenfels and explore the city with a musical tour.
 Finally, we stop off to the sounds of Bach‘s Hunting Cantata at the Jägerhof, the place it was performed for the first time.

-DAY 7, WEIßENFELS – LEIPZIG, 60 KM CYCLING
+DAY 8, WEIßENFELS – LEIPZIG, 60 KM CYCLING

-The next morning, we will visit the Heinrich Schütz House.
+The next morning, we will be on a guided tour of the chapel of Neu-Augustusburg Castle.
 Later, we cycle east towards the White Elster.
-If the weather is nice, we will stop at the Baroque castle Wiederau for lunch and enjoy coffee and cake whilst listening to a cantata dedicated to Wiederau.
+We stop at the Baroque castle Wiederau for lunch and enjoy coffee and cake whilst listening to a cantata dedicated to Wiederau.
 The tour continues on the Elster bikeway through the Leipzig lake district to Leipzig.
-In the evening we will listen to Bach´s St. Matthew`s Passion at the Thomas Church Leipzig, where the passion was performed for the first time.
-It will be performed by the Thomaner Choir and conducted by the new elected Thomaskantor, Andreas Reize.
+In the evening we will listen to a Concert of Bachfest Leipzig with Bach-Cantatas conducted by Philippe Herreweghe at St. Thomas Church.

 DAY 9, BACHFEST LEIPZIG